linked-art/linked.art/docs/community/projects/ees2/index.md

 ## Project News
 - **Getty Quire Workshop.** In June 2024, Enriching Exhibition Stories ran a Quire user workshop with our partners at Getty, followed by associated activities at the Getty Villa and IIIF conference.
 [Read more…](https://linked.art/community/projects/ees2/news/quire_workshop)
-- **MSc Practicum Outputs.** How easily can Linked Art data be retrieved for inclusion in Quire?
+- **MSc Practicum Outputs.**
+    - How easily can Linked Art data be retrieved for inclusion in Quire?
 Sasha Tan considers modelling, versioning, and local practice, and how software tools can help.
+[Read more…](https://ees2-prep.netlify.app/community/projects/ees2/news/quire_workshop/linked_art_retrieval_tool_practicum)
-[Read more…](https://ees2-prep.netlify.app/community/projects/ees2/outcomes/linked_art_retrieval_tool_practicum) How do people use *Quire*?
-Thorsteinn Imi King reports on a comparative evaluation of *Quire* publications and the benefits of Linked Art for digital curators and editors.
-[Read more...](https://ees2-prep.netlify.app/community/projects/ees2/outcomes/quire_comparison_practicum).
+    - How do people use Quire?
+Thorsteinn Imi King reports on a comparative evaluation of Quire publications and the benefits of Linked Art for digital curators and editors.
+[Read more...](https://ees2-prep.netlify.app/community/projects/ees2/news/quire_workshop/quire_comparison_practicum).
 - **Quire Linked Art Extension Documentation.** [Documentation](https://ees2-prep.netlify.app/community/projects/ees2/docs/quire) for the Linked Art Extension for Quire developed by the Enriching Exhibition Stories project is now available.

 ## Project Summary